inkless/unistyles-mock/README.md

 // require your theme directly const theme = require('path/to/theme');

-// This is assuming you do support typescript transpile, I didn't transpile to js in this repo const { createUniStylesMock } = require('path/to/unistyles-mock');
+// If you download the code, this is assuming you do support typescript transpile, I didn't transpile to js in this repo const { createUniStylesMock } = require('path/to/unistyles-mock');

+// if you use npm/pnpm/yarn
+const { createUniStylesMock } = require('unistyles-mock');

 module.exports = createUniStylesMock(theme);
 ```